In Focus

 So a clinical-grade supplement and the results gleaned from the study do seem to be groundbreaking as far as connecting the dots around food and mood are concerned.

 Dr Ovaici explains that “prebiotics are the food to help keep your friendly gut bacteria alive.
-Foods that are high in prebiotics are asparagus, Jerusalem artichoke, onions, garlic, leek, tomatoes, oats, honey, banana, peas, barley, rye, wheat and beans – a lot of us don’t eat these food groups in a high enough quantity to get the optimal effect from them.”
+Foods that are high in prebiotics are asparagus, Jerusalem artichoke, onions, garlic, leek, tomatoes, oats, honey, banana, peas, barley, rye, wheat and beans – a lot of us don’t eat these food groups in a high enough quantity to get the optimal effect from them”.

 The study also states that the treatment group showed a “significant reduction in systemic inflammation”.
 Inflammation has long been associated with gut issues, including metabolic syndrome, but also (albeit less conclusively) with stress, anxiety and sleep disorders.

-“There is a strong bidirectional relationship between metabolic syndrome, with anxiety disorders and major depression with population-based studies showing an increased prevalence of anxiety and depression among individuals with MetS (due to the likely increase in systemic inflammation in this population),” say the researchers of their findings, confirming the idea that depression may in fact have a neuroinflammatory basis.
+“There is a strong bidirectional relationship between metabolic syndrome, with anxiety disorders and major depression with population-based studies showing an increased prevalence of anxiety and depression among individuals with MetS (due to the likely increase in systemic inflammation in this population),” say the researchers of their findings, confirming the idea that depression may have a neuroinflammatory basis.

 A balanced diet is a must for good gut health